SPACE-CLIP: Spatial Perception via Adaptive CLIP Embeddings for Monocular Depth Estimation: Method

 \subsection{Overall Architecture}

-A key design principle of our architecture is modularity and efficiency, making it suitable for integration into larger systems.
-By freezing the large CLIP backbone and training only a lightweight decoder, our model can function as an efficient 'perception plugin' without altering the foundational components of a larger agent.
+Our design principle is modularity.
+By freezing the large CLIP backbone and training only a compact decoder, SPACE-CLIP can serve as a perception plugin in larger agents without modifying their base vision encoder.

-The backbone of our model is the pre-trained CLIP vision encoder (ViT-B/16), which remains entirely frozen during training.
-This ensures that we leverage its powerful, general-purpose feature representations without incurring the high computational cost of fine-tuning.
-The core innovation of our work lies in the learnable Dense Predictor, which takes the multi-level hidden states from the CLIP encoder as input.
+We use pre-trained CLIP ViT-B/16 as the frozen backbone.
+The learnable module is the Dense Predictor, which takes multi-level hidden states from CLIP.

-As depicted in Figure \ref{fig:architecture}, the Dense Predictor is built upon a Dual Pathway design: a Semantic Pathway and a Structural Pathway.
-The Semantic Pathway is responsible for interpreting the high-level, abstract content of the scene, while the Structural Pathway is dedicated to preserving the fine-grained, low-level spatial details.
-These two pathways process information in parallel and are then hierarchically fused at each stage of the decoder, allowing the model to synthesize a globally coherent and locally precise understanding of the scene's geometry.
+As shown in Figure \ref{fig:architecture}, the Dense Predictor has two pathways: a Semantic Pathway and a Structural Pathway.
+The semantic stream models scene-level context, while the structural stream preserves low-level spatial detail.
+Their outputs are fused hierarchically during decoding to produce depth maps that are globally coherent and locally precise.